SmoothWAN/SmoothWAN/README.md

 <details>
 <summary>Basic Setup for the Raspberry Pi 4 using a smartphone</summary>

-- Download the file from the sidebar and follow the instructions to setup the microSD card. <br>
+- Download and follow the instructions from Releases page to setup the microSD card. <br>
 - Connect as the following diagram: <br>
 <img src="https://github.com/TalalMash/SmoothWAN-web/raw/main/Basic%20Setup%20Guide%20assets/1a.svg" width="400"/> <br>
 - The Raspberry Pi 4 (RPi4) is now broadcasting as a WiFi access point for easy configuration, connect to "SmoothWAN Setup", password: "brassworld": <br>